surgeventures/click-monorepo/README.md

   app1                    # (2)
     docker                # (3)
       dev                 # (4)
-      ...
+      ...contexts
     docker-compose.yml    # (5)
-  ...
+  ...apps
 tests
   e2e                     # (6)
     docker                # (7)
     docker-compose.yml    # (5)
-  ...
+  ...test-suites
 docker-compose.yml        # (5)
 ```

 Legend:

-1. CircleCI config is placed in the `/.circleci` directory.
+1. CircleCI config is placed in the `/.circleci` directory (enforced by the service).

 2. Each application is placed in the `/apps` directory.